 5 Ways Trucking Fleets Can Help Their Drivers Stay Hydrated:

 - Educate drivers on the importance of hydration and the symptoms of mild dehydration: dry or sticky mouth, sleepiness or tiredness, less urine, dry skin, dizziness or lightheadedness.

 - Offer drivers free or discounted reusable water bottles.
 Water bottles with infusers are best since drivers can add fruits and vegetables for flavoring, which increases not only the probability of them drinking water, but also adds antioxidants and other health benefits.

 - Recommend drinking at least 16 to 24 ounces of water starting 20 minutes before arriving at each major stop (ie. arriving at a shipper/receiver; getting to their 30-minute break; and end of shift).
 This will help ensure that most or all bathroom breaks are during stops, and not requiring additional stops.

 - Educate drivers on water-rich foods such as cucumbers, celery, watermelon, strawberries and grapefruit.

 - Educate drivers on other causes of dehydration, including high-sodium foods such as fast food as well as excess caffeine.

-Ensuring drivers are healthy and safe on the road is a critical factor for fleet owners.
+Ensuring drivers are healthy and safe on the road is a critical factor for fleet managers.
 Providing education, resources, and a supportive culture are keys to making a real impact.

-Sergio Rojas, a 2018 HDT Truck Fleet Innovator, is HDT's driver wellness advisor, with over 21 years of experience as a personal trainer, nutritionist and health coach.
-Certified in a variety of nutrition and fitness disciplines, he holds a bachelor’s degree in psychology, was a health expert for NBC for 11 years, and today heads up wellness efforts for Hirschbach Motor Lines.
-He can be reached at firstname.lastname@example.org.
+Sergio Rojas, a 2018 HDT Truck Fleet Innovator, has more than two decades of experience as a personal trainer, nutritionist and health coach.
+Certified in a variety of nutrition and fitness disciplines, he holds a bachelor’s degree in psychology, was a health expert for NBC for 11 years, and has worked in the trucking industry as a wellness consultant.